- The Subconscious Mind

 All life emanates tiny currents of photons that are mainly stored in and emitted from the DNA of cells.
 This light works in waves, and it is how we are all connected and how we can readily and rapidly respond without a constant need to pause and consider.
 The current emitted by these light waves alters whenever we are somehow disturbed from natural health.

 This light is how healers work.
 By focusing the quantum energy field and intention, healers create some of the most organised light waves in nature, and through intended transference, they increase the failing energy caused by illness.
 The presence of photons is also why distance healing is effective because it relies on the quantum field.
 This process is the same mechanism that works behind prayer.

 Most of us are aware of these innate ancestral beliefs as being associated with danger, such as animals or foods that may pose a threat to our survival.
-The mechanism in the brain that controls this is the amygdala, which is also called the ‘reptilian’ or primal brain.
+The mechanism in the brain that controls this is the amygdala, which is also forms part of what is called the ‘reptilian’ or primal brain.
 Our instincts wouldn’t work without the ammunition to fire them, so inherited knowledge is key to understanding how we behave and respond.

 Often thought of as being an in-built reactionary force, instinct is more than this.
 It also comes from our quantum connections and those innate beliefs formed from the collective consciousness.
 Alterations to our links to the quantum field can sometimes diminish (for some quite drastically) following brain injury, especially where there has been damage to the brain stem.
 Other stressful life events can also affect our connection to these more profound levels of the self.

 The knowing feeling also comes from our innate beliefs.

 Perpetually and continuously matched against both our propositional knowledge and the quantum field these intrinsic beliefs resonate with universal energy and create unconscious truths based on comprehensive experience and wisdom of thought throughout time.